-32. Based on the foregoing timeline, RCCL knew or should have known of the dangerous conditions and/or explosive contagiousness associated with COVID-19 aboard its vessels as early as February 13, 2020 when the CDC published its Interim Guidance for Ships on Managing aboard the Majesty of the Seas complained of symptoms consistent with a COVID-19 diagnosis.
+32. Based on the foregoing timeline of relevant events, CELEBRITY knew or should have known of the dangerous conditions and/or explosive contagiousness associated with COVID-19 aboard the subject vessels as early as February 13, 2020 when the CDC published its Interim Guidance for Ships on Managing Suspected Coronavirus Disease 2019 and/or as late as March 2, 2020 when a passenger(s) aboard the Celebrity Eclipse complained of flu-like symptoms consistent with a COVID-19 diagnosis.